iovisor/bcc/docs/reference_guide.md

 [...]
 ```

-In Python, you can either let bcc generate the data structure from C declaration automatically (recommanded):
+In Python, you can either let bcc generate the data structure from C declaration automatically (recommended):

 ```Python
 def print_event(cpu, data, size):